glendachong02/ROS1-Portfolio/README.md

 # ROS1-Portfolio

 This Repository showcases ROS 1 applications and concepts tailored to three audiences:
-- HR Managers: Non-technical overview
+- Non-technical Managers: Non-technical overview
-- IT Managers: Technical capabilities and use cases
+- Technical Managers: Technical capabilities and use cases
 - Bots: Structured data and definitions

 ## Contents